Fitness Trainer Kayla Itsines Shows Off Insane Body While Jumping Rope In Matching Bra & Booty Shorts

 “You are such a boss.
 You look amazing,” one fan gushed.

 “Each time I get into my workout, like do it more often, I get sick so I am obligated to skip it the next days.
-Any idea on how to boost the immune system although I take lot of vitamins/day?,” another asked.
+Any idea on how to boost the immune system although I take lot of vitamins/day?” another asked.

 “An absolute skipping machine!!
 Very very impressed,” one more Instagrammer chimed in.